Mary Calkins And Self-Psychology

 Mary worked in the Greek Department for the next three years, first as a tutor and later as a teacher.
 A professor noticed her skills in teaching and offered her the opportunity to teach a new course on psychology for the philosophy department.
 Before teaching, Calkins negotiated with her peers to earn an advanced degree.

 For a time, Mary decided to take classes at Harvard Annex.
 However, her professor, Josiah Royce, encouraged her to attend Harvard proper.
-There, she studied under William James (a prominent psychologist at the time), whose approach to psychology Mary admired.
+There, Calkins studied under William James (a prominent psychologist who is considered the father of American psychology), whose approach to psychology Mary admired.

 Mary returned to Wellesley in 1891 and started her post as an instructor of psychology for the philosophy department.
 With Sanford's help, Mary established the first psychology laboratory at Wellesley College, where women could easily research and study.
-The lab quickly became popular with students.
+The psychology lab quickly became popular with students, who conducted experiments on sensory stimuli and other phenomena.
 Over 50 enrolled for the first seminar.

-Despite these successes, Mary wanted to further her education in psychology.
+Despite these successes, Mary wanted to continue to study psychology.
 Given the barriers for women in academia at that time, she decided to look toward studying in Europe.
-She thought about going to Germany to study under Hugo Munsterberg, but she learned he would be coming to teach at Harvard, so she stayed.
+Calkins considered going to Germany to study under Hugo Munsterberg, but learned he would be coming to teach at Harvard, so she stayed.

-While studying under Munsterberg at Harvard, Mary was able to conduct research.
+While studying under Munsterberg at Harvard, Mary was able to conduct dream research.
 She published papers on dreams and association, as she and Munsterberg studied dreams with themselves as subjects.
 They would use alarm clocks to awaken at night and record what they had been dreaming of.
 They learned that dreams were similar to memories of events from the day.
+Their findings were outlined in an article published in the American Journal of Psychology.

 Mary also started studying memory, which led to her inventing the paired associations technique, a test used to study psychological processes.
-She used this research as the basis for her doctoral dissertation, later published in 1896, an indicator of her intellect.
-However, despite her professors' recommendations, Harvard would not approve for Mary to have the degree she had earned.
+This technique represented a significant contribution to experimental psychology, and it continues to inform our understanding of the learning process.
+Calkins used this research as the basis for her doctoral dissertation, later published in 1896, an indicator of her intellect.
+However, Harvard would not Grant Calkins the degree she had earned, despite the recommendations of William James, Josiah Royce, and other professors.

-While she did not have a formal degree, Mary was asked to return to Wellesley as an associate professor of psychology.
+While she did not have a formal degree, Calkins returned to Wellesley as an associate professor of psychology.
 Within two years, she advanced to professor status and continued her research.
-She published more papers on psychological topics and research findings.
+Calkins published more papers on psychological topics and research findings.

 During her time at Wellesley, Calkins developed a system called self-psychology, an extension of her dissertation focusing on the association of ideas and memory.
 According to Calkins, the foundational unit of study for psychology should be centered around the conscious self and focused on the introspective study of consciousness in relationship to others.